CentreForDigitalHumanities/lidia-browser/README.md

     pip install -r requirements.txt

-Create a file `lidiabrowser/lidiabrowser/.env` with your Zotero library and authentication details:
+Create a file `.env` in the repository root with your Zotero library and authentication details:

 ```sh
 ZOTERO_LIBRARY_ID=12345